In this article on Bootstrapping in Angular, let us find out how Angular works internally and bootstraps our app. We use ng new

 1 2 3 | <app-root></app-root> |

-How do Angular loads ?.
-To Find out, let us build our application
+How do Angular loads?
+To find out, let us build our application

 Building Application